The Virgin Birth of Christ

 We do not build doctrine upon the creeds of the various councils of the early history of Christianity.
 We build our faith on the Word of God alone.
 The value of the ‘creeds’ and the writings of early believers is that they reveal to us what Christians believed who were far closer to the event than we are, being removed by two millennia.
 These so-called ‘Church fathers’, felt the need to delineate the truths of Christianity when they were being assailed by false doctrines.

 Ignatius of Antioch defended the virgin birth and true humanity of Christ against Gnostic teaching as early as 110AD.
-Justin Martyr wrote in defense of it about 50 years later.
+Justin Martyr wrote in defence of it about 50 years later.
 There was a baptismal creed from the second century which stated, “Born of the Holy Ghost and the Virgin Mary”.
 The writings of men such as Ignatius and others showed unshakeable belief in the virgin birth of Christ.
 Councils and creeds from the first five centuries of Christian history all affirm the centrality of the doctrine of the virgin birth.

 The Sign of the Prophet

 The background of Isaiah Ch 7 is vital to grasp in any attempt to understand the prophecy which Isaiah gave to Ahaz.
 The King of Syria, Rezin, and the King of Israel, Pekah, conspired together to attack Ahaz in Judah and to remove the Davidic line from the throne.
 Their goal was to install their own king, the son of Tabeal.
 Here was a crisis which tested the faithfulness of God to His covenant with David.
 Despite the evil of Ahaz, God intervened.
-It was His honor and purpose which were at stake and not Ahaz’s welfare.
+It was His honour and purpose which were at stake and not Ahaz’s welfare.

 Isaiah came to give assurance to Ahaz, that despite the conspiracy, the enemies of Judah would be defeated (Isa 7:7-9).
 In condescending mercy, God offered to give Ahaz a sign.
 Ahaz, in mock humility, refused a sign (v10-12).
 In response, the Lord said that He would give a sign.
 What then issued from Him was the sign of the birth through a virgin: “Behold a virgin shall conceive, and bear a son, and shall call His name, Immanuel” (Isa 7:14, KJV).